Macaroni salad

-Macaroni salad is a type of pasta salad, served cold made with cooked elbow macaroni and usually prepared with mayonnaise.
-Much like potato salad or coleslaw in its use, it is often served as a side dish to barbecue, fried chicken, or other picnic style dishes.
+Macaroni salad is a type of pasta salad also referred to as "mac salad", served cold, made with cooked elbow macaroni and usually prepared with mayonnaise.
+Much like potato salad or coleslaw in its use, it is often served as a side dish to barbecue, fried chicken, or other picnic-style dishes.
 Like any dish, national and regional variations abound but generally it is prepared with raw diced onions, dill or sweet pickles and celery and seasoned with salt and pepper.

 By country

-Australia & New Zealand
+Australia and New Zealand

-In Australia, and New Zealand it is commonly known as pasta salad which is usually made with cooked shell pasta pieces and bought from supermarket delis.
+In Australia and New Zealand, it is commonly known as pasta salad, which is usually made with cooked shell pasta pieces and bought from supermarket delis.

 Philippines

 In the Philippines, macaroni salad is a dessert or appetizer with a mildly sweet flavor.
 It does not use onions, pepper, or celery.
 It typically uses native sweetened jellies, cheese, as well as various fruits in contrast to western macaroni salads.
 It is commonly consumed during holidays such as Christmas and New Year's Day, as well as parties and gatherings.
 A common variant adds shredded chicken and is known as chicken salad or chicken macaroni salad.